 Coffee & Sleep: The Bottom Line

-If you’re a coffee-lover, you probably already know that a strong cup of joe can help you be productive after a short night.
+If you are a coffee-lover, you probably already know that a strong cup of joe can help you be productive after a short night.
 But it’s always nice when scientific research backs up that anecdotal evidence!
 If you need another reason to enjoy a delicious cup of coffee, this could be it: drinking coffee can make up for sleep deprivation.
-That doesn’t mean you can replace all of your sleep with coffee, but it is an added benefit if you already love espresso.
+That does not mean you can replace all of your sleep with coffee, but it is an added benefit if you already love espresso.